 I just want to pause briefly here and remind you what a 15% reserve ratio means.
 If all banks have a 15% reserve ratio, that means 85% of the money circulating is NOT backed by specie.
 The society’s money started out at 100% backing, then it dropped to 30% when Pepper Bank instituted fractional reserve banking, and now it’s at 15%.

-Additionally, a 15% reserve ratio means banks are highly leveraged.
-85% to be exact.
+Additionally, a 15% reserve ratio means banks are highly leveraged–85% leveraged to be exact.
 This is obviously pretty high.

 Meanwhile, business is booming in society.
 There’s so much capital available that new businesses are cropping up all over the place, everybody is hiring, and there’s excitement in the air.
 Sure, prices are rising like crazy (from the total number of circulating Goldnotes continuing to increase as reserve ratios drop), but that’s a small concern because money seems so plentiful everywhere.
 People don’t ask why there’s so much apparent wealth everywhere.
 Why question such a wonderful thing?
 They know that they’ve worked hard for so long as a society, their reward was bound to come sooner or later.

 You can see where this is going.
 This house of cards is set to topple at the slightest provocation.
-We’ll give it a little push next week and see what happens!
+We’ll give it a little push in the next post and see what happens!